VentureCraft/revisionable/readme.md

 # Revisionable

 Revisionable is a laravel package that allows you to keep a revision history for your models without thinking, extending the handy [Ardent](https://github.com/laravelbook/ardent) package.
+For some background and info, [see this article](http://www.chrisduell.com/blog/development/keeping-revisions-of-your-laravel-model-data/)

 ## Installation